 Get Involved!
 Have Fun!
-The LGBTA Community Day will take place on Saturday, August 17, 2013, from 11:00 to 17:00.
+The LGBT Community Day will take place on Saturday, August 17, 2013, from 11:00 to 17:00.
 Kiosks will line Sainte-Catherine Street East, between Saint-Hubert and Papineau streets.
-This event allows members of both the LGBTA and mainstream communities to discover many exciting organizations, community groups, businesses and sports teams, run by and/or catering to the LGBTA community.
+This event allows members of both the LGBTA and mainstream communities to discover many exciting organizations, community groups, businesses and sports teams, run by and/or catering to the LGBT community.

 This event has as a mandate to involve, educate and entertain.